Are you successful in school or work but not satisfied?

 An awareness of the connection between mind and body forms a foundation for the therapeutic approach taught at the ACO.
 It addresses the underlying emotional reasons why some people are stiff-necked, tight-lipped, tight-assed, scatter-brained and a host of other ways that emotions are held and processed in the body.
 You may act out of rage or sadness and not even be aware that those feelings fuel your actions.
 To handle your emotions more constructively, this therapy improves your capacity for better contact with yourself.

 Physicians in the ACO's training program have completed their residency in psychiatry and were chosen for the program based on their ability to genuinely connect with you.
-To further enhance this capacity, they are required to undergo their own individual therapy throughout their work lives.
-They must also attend monthly clinical seminars to improve the effectiveness of their work.
-They are trained to observe and listen to what you have to say and to use a unique functional approach to help you get on with your life.
+They must attend monthly clinical seminars to improve the effectiveness of their work.
+They are trained to observe and listen to what you have to say and to use a unique functional approach to help you get on with your life. psychology mental health

 Receive email updates about our public events, publications, and more.